Hippodrome Cinema, Bo'ness: Present

-In 2002 Scottish Historic Buildings Trust (SHBT) invited three companies to respond to their brief to find a use for the former Hippodrome Cinema.
+In 2002, Scottish Historic Buildings Trust (SHBT) invited three companies to respond to their brief to find a use for the former Hippodrome Cinema.

-The agreement made provision for the refurbished building to be transferred or leased to the creators of the preferred scheme on favourable terms in return for their speculative consultancy work.
+The agreement made provision for the refurbished building to be transferred or leased to the creators of the preferred scheme on favourable terms, in return for their speculative consultancy work.

-Reinstating the cinema back to its former use and the creation of a community space was proposed by IDEAS, the Falkirk-based design firm.
-Although at the time the preferred option was for the building to be used as a Gym, SHBT requested that they retain an option on the IDEAS proposals.
+Restoring the cinema to its former use and the creation of a community space was proposed by IDEAS, a Falkirk-based design firm.
+At the time, the preferred option was for the building to be used as a gym; SHBT requested that they retain an option on the IDEAS proposals.

 Later, Falkirk Council initiated an HLF Townscape Heritage Initiative for Bo'ness.
 A sustainable use for the Hippodrome was considered critical, indeed pivotal to the release of grant funding, the IDEAS proposal was revived and considered worthy.

 Following grants from various organisations amounting to £1.8 million, the cinema underwent renovation from the middle of 2006.
 The restoration work saved original features, including: cast iron radiators, oak panelling in the foyer area and art deco signs for toilets.
 The work was largely completed on 14 February 2008 when the keys were handed over to its new owner, Falkirk Council.
 The renovation then went through a final phase when modern cinema projection and sound equipment were added.
-On 9 April 2009, the cinema finally opened its doors again to the public – a reminder of the golden age of cinema.
+On 9 April 2009, the cinema finally opened its doors again to the public, a reminder of the golden age of cinema.

 On 1 July 2011, Falkirk Community Trust assumed responsibility for the management and operation of the Bo'ness Hippodrome.

-In 2014, VisitScotland gave the venue a four star rating, indicating "an excellent standard".
+In 2014, VisitScotland awarded the venue a four star rating, indicating "an excellent standard".